 It comes easily to him, talking about his life and his aspirations.

-He's wanted to be an actor ever since age three, when his mother took him to watch his father, Jack Cassidy, in a stage performance in New York.
+He's wanted to be an actor ever since age three, when his mother took him to watch his father.
+Jack Cassidy, in a stage performance in New York.

-"We were sitting in the first row of the balcony," David recalls, "And I jumped up and called out, 'That's my daddy!' "
+"We were sitting in the first row of the balcony," David recalls, "And I jumped up and called out, 'That's my daddy!'

-And that's their boy who's making audiences take notice these days as he goes through his paces with his step-He was raised in New York and Los Angeles, yet mother Shirley Jones (Jack's current wife) and the rest of dreams, when the Partridge Family eventually fades the Partridge Family gang.
-That's David Cassidy, this
+And that's their boy who's making audiences take notice these days as he goes through his paces with his stepmother Shirley Jones and the rest of the "Partridge Family" gang.
+That's David Cassidy, this year's video idol.